-Keep family portraits to a minimum: I find that a lot of couples expect the formal portraits of the two of them to be the major time suck of wedding photography.
-But often it’s the family portraits that end up taking the most time to execute, because, well, more people to wrangle.
+When I shot weddings, I’d say nine out of ten couples expected the formal portraits of the two of them to be the major time suck of wedding photography.
+But often it’s the family portraits that end up taking the most time to execute, because, well, there are more people to wrangle.
 My recommendation is to keep your list of family portraits as short as you can.
 Of course, this doesn’t mean you have to exclude your favorite uncle from your family photos.
 Just think about what photos you might actually end up framing and use that as a guide.
 Realistically, are you going to frame three separate portraits of each of your aunts?
 Probably not, so group them together into one picture (obviously you know better than anyone else who is important to you, so group accordingly).
 And my expert tip?
 With the exception of some special family members (like your siblings, maybe, or a three generations photo with you and your mom and your grandmother) there are few photos that you’re going to want to frame in the future with just you or your spouse alone with your respective families.
 So save yourself the time and include both of yourselves in the family portraits.

 There are lots of great moments to take couples portraits, and I know a lot of people opt for first looks these days.
-I, myself, am a proponent of getting ready together and seeing each other before the ceremony (especially if you’re nervous or have any anxiety about the ceremony).
-But if you’re trying to minimize the amount of time you have to spend actually posing in front of the camera, my secret weapon is to save formal portraits for dinner.
+I, myself, am a proponent of getting ready together and seeing each other before the ceremony, especially if you’re nervous or have any anxiety about the ceremony.
+But if you’re trying to minimize the amount of time you spend actually posing in front of the camera, my favorite tip is to save formal portraits for dinner.
 The rationale is simple: by the time dinner rolls around, you’ve gotten through most or all of the scheduled parts of the day.
-You’ve already had a chance to mingle with your guests, and possibly even had a cocktail or three.
+You’ve already had a chance to mingle with your guests, and you’ve possibly even had a cocktail or three.
 The vibe, as a result, is relaxed.
-And since most of the time the couple eats before the rest of the guests, your guests will be busy stuffing their faces with lasagna when we sneak off for twenty minutes of portraits at sunset.
-Plus, at that point in the evening, a few minutes alone with your partner (and me, creepily trailing behind you) usually ends up being a welcome break from the party.
-Just be sure to talk with your photographer about light to make sure it won’t be too dark for portraits during dinner, but if you’re getting married in the summer, sunset and dinner usually coincide perfectly with each other.
+And since most of the time the couple eats before the rest of the guests, your guests will be busy stuffing their faces with lasagna when you sneak off for twenty minutes of portraits at sunset.
+Plus, at that point in the evening, a few minutes alone with your partner (and your photographer trailing a comfortable distance behind you) usually ends up being a welcome break from the party.
+Be sure to talk with your photographer about light to make sure it won’t be too dark for portraits during dinner, but if you’re getting married in the summer, sunset and dinner usually coincide perfectly with each other.

 At the end of the day, getting your pictures taken shouldn’t feel like a chore.
 And your wedding definitely shouldn’t feel like a photo shoot.
-But for those of us who hate having our photos taken to begin with, there are ways to make it less painful.
+But for those among us who hate having photos taken to begin with, there are ways to make it less painful.
 And some don’t even involve champagne.
 Unless, of course, you want it.
 I’m cool with that.